cjcol12/EB-File-Management/to_do.md

-check file closes when expected check imageData free'd properly when expected find memory leaks using valgrind and gdb clean up variable names to look like foo_bar find \n in output when converting file add error checking to new functions
+check file closes when expected check imageData free'd properly when expected find memory leaks using valgrind and gdb clean up variable names to look like foo_bar - mainly in struct find \n in output when converting file add error checking to new functions refactor error checking into different functions test all functionality extend test script think about next task add all prototypes to headers (or create headers)